 Tooele Naranon “Circle of Hope to Recovery”

-Tooele Naranon meets Thursdays at 6:30 p.m. at 134 W. 1180 North, Suite 4 in Tooele (Bonneville Mental Health).
+Tooele Naranon meets Thursdays at 6:30 p.m. at 134 W. 1180 North, Ste.
+4 in Tooele (Bonneville Mental Health).
 Open to all those affected by someone else’s addiction.
 As a 12-step program, we offer help by sharing our experience, strength and hope.
-For more information, please contact Terri at (435) 313-4851.
+For more information, please contact Terri at 435-313-4851.

-When you no longer want your military items, do not take them to the D.I. or the thrift store.
-Bring them to 775 S. Coleman Street — hats, helmets, dress uniforms, boots, shoes, pants, jackets, backpacks, belts, canteens, pouches, old photos, etc. They will be displayed with honor and respect.
-Call Matthew or Tina, 435-882-8688.
+When you no longer want your military items, do not take them to Deseret Industries or a thrift store.
+Bring them — hats, helmets, dress uniforms, boots, shoes, pants, jackets, backpacks, belts, canteens, pouches, old photos, etc. — to 775 S. Coleman Street.
+They will be displayed with honor and respect.
+Call Matthew or Tina at 435-882-8688.

 Children’s Choir Auditions

 Rising Voices Children’s Choir is an auditioned children’s choir for children 7-14 years of age.
-The choir is directed by the talented Katelynd Blake, owner and director of Blake Music Studios.
+The talented Katelynd Blake, owner and director of Blake Music Studios, directs the choir.
 Blake has a degree in vocal performance and has taught at the collegiate level.
-If your child loves to sing and you are looking for an exceptional musical experience for them, this is it!
-The first audition date is Thursday, May 18.
-For more information and to register for an audition, please visit blakemusicstudios.com or call (435)-277-0755
+If your child loves to sing and you are looking for an exceptional musical experience for them, this is it.
+For more information and to register for an audition, please visit blakemusicstudios.com or call 435-277-0755.

 Rocky Mountain Hospice

 Want to have more meaning in your life.
 Do you want to do something that is satisfying and of great service to your community?
 Then become a Rocky Mountain Hospice volunteer.
 No experience required.
 All training, background check and TB tests provided by Rocky Mountain.
 The only requirement is your desire to help someone in need.
-Please contact Diane Redman at Rocky Mountain Hospice, (801) 397-4904.
+Please contact Diane Redman at Rocky Mountain Hospice at 801-397-4904.